Rednexie/discord-file-splitter/README.md

 - [*Command Line Interface*](#cli)

 The cli is mainly made for Android devices with Termux and Node.js installations.
-This works well
+This works well if you want to use dfs without electron.
 - [*The Web Interface*](#web)